-You’ve got to try this recipe my friend shared with me for loaded Breakfast Quiche.
+You’ve got to try this loaded Breakfast Quiche recipe my friend shared with me.
 With the addition of the potatoes, this Bacon and Potato Quiche is one egg breakfast even my daughter looks forward to eating.
 It’s easy to prepare, can be made ahead and reheated or frozen.